 Read on to learn more.
 And to get help with the means test or any aspect of your bankruptcy case, don’t hesitate to reach out to our friendly and helpful team.

 Personal Bankruptcy Statistics

 The reasons are fairly clear: A Chapter 7 discharge is possible within three to six months, while virtually all Chapter 13 cases require a five-year reorganization plan.
 In addition, Chapter 7 filers often do not lose any property because of state and federal exemptions.

 Chapter 7 Income Limit

 Unless you are trying to protect property from foreclosure, chances are you will want a Chapter 7 bankruptcy.
 But what if your household income is relatively high?
 Since the 2005 overhaul of the bankruptcy code, Chapter 7 filers must meet an income threshold in order to qualify.
 If you earn less than the median income in the state, considering the number of people in your family, you are free to seek Chapter 7 bankruptcy protection.
-For a family of four in Illinois, for example, the median income as of May 2012 was $81,570.
+For a family of four in Illinois, for example, the median income as of July 2021 was $107,226.

 What Is the Means Test?

 However, it’s important to understand that a household income above the median in the state doesn’t necessarily mean a Chapter 7 is out of reach.
 Instead, there is a complicated formula that an experienced bankruptcy lawyer can help you navigate called the “means test.”

 The idea behind the means test, introduced with the 2005 changes to the federal bankruptcy law, is to ensure that debtors who can afford to pay at least some money to creditors choose a Chapter 13 filing.
 The ultimate goal of the complex mathematical formula is to determine if the debtor has enough disposable income, after bills are paid, to disburse to creditors.